Table of Contents

 - How are Consistency Labels different than the previous Confidence Labels?

-- Why does my search have large sample sizes but Low Consistency?
+- Why does my search have large sample sizes but Limited Consistency?

-- Why does equity tend to have lower consistency labels?
+- Why do equity benchmarks have a different consistency scale?

 - How do consistency labels apply to calculated benchmarks?